-- Push Start Button for 2 seconds or turn the START knob clockwise to ON, hold for 1-2 seconds and release. - To add or remove items when the dryer is running, open the door.
-The dryer will always stop when the door is opened.
-Allow the drum to come to a complete stop before reaching inside. - To restart dryer, close the door then push the Start Button for 2 seconds or turn the START knob clockwise to ON, hold for 1-2 seconds and release. - The dryer will not start if the cycle selector is in the OFF position. - 7.
+- Turn Start control clockwise to ON.
+Hold for 1-2 seconds and release. - To add or remove items when the dryer is running, open the door.
+The dryer will always stop when the door is opened. - Allow the drum to come to a complete stop before reaching inside. - 7.
 When the cycle ends, remove items immediately and hang or fold.
 If load is removed before the cycle ends, turn cycle selector to OFF.